 - Leaving a surgical instrument in the patient’s body: This error occurs more often that one would think and the Centers for Disease Control (CDC) has noted that an estimated 15,000 surgical patients have had this exact error happen during their procedure in recent years.
 Anything from sponges to retractors that have been left within the patient’s body can cause major infection and disease.
 It may involve another follow-up surgery to remove the item if it creates a dire health issue.
 Not only is this time consuming and a hassle to deal with, it is an inexcusable error that necessitates legal action.

 - Harm caused during a planned procedure: Even if the doctor is performing the correct surgery, on the right individual and with all the right tools, damage can still happen.
 Accidents may cause torn organs, excessive bleeding, major harm to the nerves and other issues.
 If a patient was not warned that these possible side effects could occur during his or her surgery, it could be medical malpractice.

-Always aiming to protect our clients' rights from the beginning of the case all the way through to the end, we can ensure that we will do all that we can to get to the bottom of your medical malpractice case.
-Gathering evidence through investigations and other methods, our team is prepared to help you in or out of the courtroom.
+Always aiming to protect our clients’ rights from the beginning of the case all the way through to the end, we can ensure that we will do all that we can to get to the bottom of your medical malpractice case.
+Gathering evidence through investigations and other methods, our Tampa surgical error attorneys are prepared to help you in or out of the courtroom.
 Do not hesitate to get in touch with our office immediately to find out more how we can assist!